Animal Reproductive Structures and Functions

 Female Gametogenesis: Oogenesis

-Oogenesis, the process of producing an egg cell, occurs in the the ovaries.
-Egg stem cells, called oogonia, divide by mitosis to produce up to 2 million oocytes (a precursor to the egg).
-The process of oogenesis begins while the female is still an embryo undergoing development: the oocytes start the process of meiosis and then pause during meiotic prophase I. Because this process occurs during embryonic development, this means that a female mammal is born with every single egg she will be able produce during her lifetime already present (in an immature form) in her ovaries.
+The process of oogenesis begins while the female herself is still an embryo!
+Oogenesis occurs in the ovaries, where egg stem cells, called oogonia, divide by mitosis to produce up to 2 million oocytes (a precursor to the egg).
+The oocytes start the process of meiosis, and then pause during meiosis I. This process occurs during embryonic development, meaning that a female mammal is born with every single egg she will be able produce during her lifetime already present (in an immature form) in her ovaries.
 This situation is very different from males, whose spermatogonia (the sperm equivalent to oogonia) do not begin producing spermatocytes (the sperm equivalent to oocytes) until puberty.

-The oocyes remain in meiotic prophase I until the onset of puberty, when a series of events can lead to egg maturation:
+The oocytes remain paused in meiosis I until the onset of puberty, when a series of events can lead to egg maturation on an approximately monthly basis:

-1. The anterior pituitary hormones, FSH and LH, cause some of the follicles to begin developing and oocyte inside the follicle to finish the first meiotic division.
+1. Hormones from the pituitary cause some of the follicles to begin developing and the oocyte inside the follicle to finish meiosis I (recall that each follicle contains one immature egg).

-2. After completing meiosis I, the oocyte pauses again, this time during metaphase II.
+2. After completing meiosis I, the oocyte pauses during meiosis II.

-3. Though several follicles are activated during each cycle, only one will release an oocyte.
-The released oocyte will begin traveling through the oviduct, still arrested in meiosis II.
+3. Though several follicles are activated during each cycle, typically only one follicle will release an oocyte.
+The released oocyte will begin traveling through the oviduct, still paused in meiosis II.

-4. If the oocyte is fertilized by a sperm, it will finish meiosis II and undergo unequal cytokinesis (cell division) to produce a fertilized egg (an embryo) and another polar body.
-(If it is not fertilized, the oocyte degrades without completing meiosis II.)
+4. If the oocyte is fertilized by a sperm cell, it will finish meiosis II to produce a single fertilized egg (a zygote).
+If it is not fertilized, the oocyte degrades without completing meiosis II.

 The process of oogenesis is illustrated below: